Teach With INFOhio

 Posted by: INFOhio Staff

 INFOhio is Ohio's PreK-12 digital library.
-Our vision is "Each Ohio PreK-12 student has equal access to high quality digital resources for a successful education and future."
+Our vision is "Each Ohio PreK-12 student has access to high-quality resources for a successful education and future."
 Our mission is "INFOhio transforms student learning by providing equitable access to quality resources and cost-effective instructional and technical support for each student, educator, and parent in Ohio."
 INFOhio is optimized by the Management Council.

 INFOhio Staff